LePhil/ExcaliburPlayground/readme.md

 * Randomly breaking stations -> got to get Hammer to fix it before being able to resume using them
 * Tools are generated via Config & ToolFactory
 * Fixed: changing the player color (options) after having started a game doesn't get saved
+* Settings for Text in Textoverlay (Bold, etc.) from Config

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!